Skip to content

 • Researchers, educators, activists, and anyone passionate about Africa’s place in global discussions

-Whether you're attending for academic insight, cultural connection, or entrepreneurial inspiration, Afro Market offers something for every participant.
+Whether attending for academic insight, cultural connection, or entrepreneurial inspiration, Afro Market offered something for every participant.

 Context and purpose: Decolonizing university spaces

-Afro Market is part of a broader effort to decolonize university spaces and create room for African perspectives in European academic institutions.
-It aligns with Binabi’s mission to challenge Eurocentric narratives and make visible the histories, voices, and futures of African and Afro-diasporic communities.
+Afro Market formed part of a broader effort to decolonize university spaces and create room for African perspectives in European academic institutions.
+It aligned with Binabi’s mission to challenge Eurocentric narratives and make visible the histories, voices, and futures of African and Afro-diasporic communities.

-In an era where global power dynamics are being increasingly questioned, Afro Market fosters understanding, activism, and community-building.
-It’s a platform for young people to rethink identity, history, and solidarity—shaping the conversations that will define Africa’s future.
+In an era where global power dynamics are being increasingly questioned, Afro Market fostered understanding, activism, and community-building.
+It served as a platform for young people to rethink identity, history, and solidarity—shaping the conversations that will continue to define Africa’s future.

 Why it matters: What participants gain?

-By taking part in Afro Market, attendees can:
+By taking part in Afro Market, attendees had the chance to:

 • Learn from African entrepreneurs, scholars, and changemakers